jarekstrzele/obsidian_notes/PYTHON/OOP Python udemy/5 Inheritance.md

 1. first Python checks `__dict_` of an object
 2. second checks `__dict__` of a class
 3. third checks `__dict__` of a parent class until `object`
-4.  if it doesn't find `AttributeError`
+4.  if it doesn't find,  raise  `AttributeError`

 ```python
 class Roslina: